SOM-0x3B1/TCoP-Reconquer/README.md

 ### Story

 The game takes place after hostile peasants called *"suttyós"* attacked and overran Pusztaszentistván.<br>After starting the game the player finds themself in front of the house of my, the creator's house.
 Since the village is full of suttyós, the player must find a way to reconquer the village.
-In order to succeed, they must obtain stronger equipment, trade with local villagers, and gain experience to learn powerful abilities.
+In order to succeed, they must obtain stronger equipment, trade with local villagers, and gain experience to learn powerful abilities.<br>
 *The end of this story is now in your hands.
 Will you bring salvation or demise upon these damned souls?*

 ### Endings